OpenDriveLab/ViDAR/docs/CHALLENGE.md

 ### Problem Formulation <a name="problem-formulation"></a>
-Given an visual observation of the world for the past 3 seconds, predict the point clouds in the future 3 seconds based on the designated future ego-vehicle pose.
+Given a visual observation of the world for the past 3 seconds, predict the point clouds in the future 3 seconds based on the designated future ego-vehicle pose.
 In other words, given historical images in 3 seconds and corresponding history ego-vehicle pose information (from -2.5s to 0s, 6 frames under 2 Hz), the participants are required to forecast future point clouds